Charles Poletti

 Charles Poletti (July 2, 1903 – August 8, 2002) was an American lawyer and politician.
-He became the 46th governor of New York in December 1942, and was the first Italian-American governor in the United States.
+He became the 46th governor of New York in December 1942, and was the first person entirely of Italian-American ancestry to become the governor of a U.S. state.

 Born in Barre, Vermont to Italian immigrants, Poletti graduated from Barre's Spaulding High School, Harvard University, and Harvard Law School, and became an attorney in New York City.
 He became active in the Democratic Party, and served as counsel to the Democratic National Committee, counsel to Governor Herbert H. Lehman, and a justice of the New York State Supreme Court.

 Poletti served as lieutenant governor of New York from 1939 to 1942.
 He lost his bid for reelection in 1942, as did gubernatorial nominee John J. Bennett Jr. In December, Lehman resigned as governor in order to accept an appointment with the United States Department of State; Poletti succeeded to the governorship and served the final month of Lehman's term.
 After leaving office, Poletti served in World War II, initially as a special assistant to the Secretary of War, and then in the United States Army as a Civil Affairs officer responsible for rebuilding and restoring democracy in Italy following its liberation by the Allies.

 After the war, Poletti practiced law, served as a member of the New York State Power Authority, and was an executive responsible for planning and overseeing execution of foreign exhibits at the 1964 New York World's Fair.
 After retiring, he resided in Florida and Elizabethtown, New York.
 He died in Florida at age 99, and was buried in Elizabethtown.
 At the time of his death, he was the earliest-serving living former governor of a U.S. state.
+Poletti also had the longest post-gubernatorial lifespan of any New York governor, nearly 60 years (1942-2002).